justinelim/carbon-pricing-analysis/README.md

 # Carbon Data Analysis
-This is a simple ETL processing job and analysis ran on AWS.
+This is a simple ETL processing and analysis pipeline project ran on AWS.
 The analysis sought to understand the effect of national carbon pricing mechanisms (carbon taxes or cap-and-trade) on countries' CO2 Emissions.
 More specifically,

 - How did countries’ rate of annual carbon emissions (from fossil fuels & land use) change in response to their national carbon pricing?
 - Is there a correlation between carbon pricing & any reduction in carbon emissions?